 Las Vegas, Nevada 89104

-The Truancy Diversion Project was created to decrease absenteeism in Clark County School District Middle Schools.
-The program supports students as they work to improve attendance and grades.
+The Truancy Diversion Project (TDP) was initially created to decrease absenteeism in Clark County School District Middle Schools.
+The program now supports High School, Middle School, and Elementary School students as they work towards improving their attendance and grades.
 Family involvement and student incentives increase the success of the program.

 How Does the Truancy Diversion Program Work?

 Students who complete the program participate in a graduation ceremony.
-This generally occurs after ten successful weeks.
-Following program completion, the team participants conduct follow-up interviews and visits with the student and family to ensure the student's continued success.
+This generally occurs after ten to twelve successful weeks in the program.
+Following program completion, the team conducts monthly follow-up interviews and visits with the student and family to ensure the student's continued success.